-CRITERIA INDICATOR

-CRITICAL NON-CRITICAL

-7.9 Efficiency of fossil fuels use and the use of renewable energy is optimized.
-7.9.1.
-Plans to increase the efficiency of fossil fuel use and to optimize renewable energy are available, monitored and documented
+Criteria Indicator 7.9 Efficiency of fossil fuel use and the use of renewable energy is optimised.
+7.9.1 Plans to increase the efficiency of fossil fuel use and to optimize renewable energy are available, monitored and documented.

 The use of renewable energy per ton of Crude Palm Oil (CPO) or other palm oil products in the mill should be monitored and documented.